 THE LEVEL OF THE VOLATILITY INDEX MAY NOT INCREASE EVEN WHEN THE SYNTHETIC LONG POSITION OR THE SYNTHETIC SHORT POSITION, WHEN ACTIVATED, GENERATES A POSITIVE RETURN - The performance of a rolling excess return index, like the Volatility Index, is affected by the price return of the futures contracts underlying the index and the roll return from rolling such futures contracts over time.
 See "- The Volatility Index Is an Excess Return Index, and Not a Total Return Index."
 In addition, the performance of a long-short index, such as the Volatility Index when the contingent synthetic short position is activated, is affected by the relative performance of the synthetic long position and the synthetic short position, and not by the absolute performance of either synthetic position.
 See "- When the Synthetic Short Position Is Activated, the Return of the Volatility Index Is Dependent on the Net Performance, Not the Absolute Performance, of the Synthetic Positions."
-Furthermore, the Volatility Index rolls its futures contracts underlying the synthetic positions to a specified level (approximately two months for the synthetic long position and approximately one month for the synthetic short position).
+Furthermore, the Volatility Index rolls its futures contracts throughout each monthly rebalancing period in order to keep the weighted average maturity of the relevant futures contracts underlying the synthetic short position).
 Finally, when activating the synthetic short position, the Volatility Index does so progressively in 20% increments on each rebalancing day (so long as the conditions for activating the synthetic short position continue to hold true on such day) until it is fully activated; however, the synthetic short position may not be fully activated, may remain partially activated for a sustained period of time or may not be activated at all.